-On May 30, 2014, the BLM Nevada State Office published a Notice of Competitive Auction for Solar Energy Development on Public Lands in the State of Nevada.
-This notice announced that the BLM would hold an oral auction on June 30, 2014, at the City of North Las Vegas Council Chambers, to select high bidders and preferred applicants to submit right-of-way applications for solar energy projects within the Dry Lake SEZ.
+On June 30, 2014, the BLM Nevada State Office held a competitive leasing auction for six parcels in the Dry Lake SEZ, selecting three potential developers.
+The auction was held in accordance with a Notice of Competitive Auction for Solar Energy Development on Public Lands in the State of Nevada published May 30.
 The BLM offered approximately 3,083 acres of public land in 6 parcels within the SEZ, and used a competitive sealed and oral bid process to select preferred applicants to submit ROW applications and plans of development for solar energy development in the Dry Lake SEZ.

-The auction was held as planned, and resulted in $5.8 million in aggregate bids for the six Dry Lake SEZ parcels that were offered.
+The auction resulted in $5.8 million in aggregate bids for the six Dry Lake SEZ parcels that were offered.
 This represented a 90-fold premium over the aggregate minimum bid amount.
-BLM has issued a press release discussing the auction and its significance with respect to BLM's renewable energy development goals.
+The BLM has summarized the successful bids on a Southern Nevada District Office announcement.

 Documents that comprised the Dry Lake SEZ Bid Package are available below.